Kamathipura: History

+In the late 1980s, the rise of AIDS was partially responsible for the decline of Kamathipura's sex industry.
+Police started cracking down on the brothels and customers declined as the disease spread.
+Many sex workers left for the suburbs or other cities.
+From around 50,000 sex workers in 1992, the number of sex workers has been reduced to below 2000.

 The brothels in the area are crowded.
 Sex workers wait outside to pick up customers and then rent an available bed.
 The estimated 3,000 buildings in the area are largely dilapidated; safe drinking water and sanitation is scarce as well.

 Some historical sources point out that the origin of slums, subsequently the red-light areas of Mumbai including Kamathipura is related to land acquisition, from the indigenous population who were evicted from their farmlands and cattle-fields and forced to live in congested conditions, to facilitate the development of the industrial harbor city.
 In the early stages, people accumulated in the new slums partly depended on constructions contracts.
 Later, as men became unemployed due to lack of jobs, more women began to engage in sex work in order to survive.
 Gang activity also increased in the area; in the 1970s and early '80s, Bachchu Wadi at Kamathipura was frequented by gangleaders from the Mumbai underworld, such as Haji Mastan, Karim Lala, and Dawood Ibrahim.

-In 2005, with a statewide ban on dance bars, many dancing girls, who couldn't find other means of income, moved to prostitution to survive, in Mumbai's red-light districts, like Kamathipura.
+The 2005 statewide ban on dance bars resulted in many former female dancers resorting to prostitution in Mumbai's red-light districts in order to survive.
 According to police, in 2005, there were 100,000 prostitutes working out of five-star hotels and brothels across Mumbai.